Big Three (Atlanta Braves): 2000–2002: Transition

 In what would be their final season together, the trio led the Braves to a 101–59 record and their eleventh consecutive division title, and their eighth consecutive NL East title.
 Glavine did not pitch well in Game 1 of the NLDS against the Giants as he gave up eight runs in five innings as the Braves lost 8–5.
 After the Braves won Game 2 7–3, Maddux went six innings while allowing two runs to lead the Braves to a 10–2 win over the Giants in Game 3 and put them one win away from a trip to the NLCS.
 However, Glavine pitched poorly in Game 4 as he allowed seven runs in just 2 2/3 innings as the Braves lost 8–3.
 The Braves ended up losing Game 5 3–1 and were eliminated from the postseason in the NLDS.

-Notable Pitching Teammates

-The Atlanta Braves used many pitchers to complement Maddux, Glavine, and Smoltz.
-Listed below are some of their notable teammates.